openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 ### Return Value

-When a function decorated with `@CustomAssertion` has a return value, it will be returned by the `@Assert` macro.
+If the function decorated with `@CustomAssertion` has a return value, it will be returned by the `@Assert` macro.

 Example: